IT Support St. Catharines

 How We Reach St. Catharines

-From Fusion’s Hamilton office at 64 Hatt Street in Dundas, St. Catharines is 45 minutes south on the QEW.
-We exit at Ontario Street for the industrial corridor, at Geneva Street for the commercial district, or at Glendale Avenue for the Brock University area.
-The QEW is a straightforward drive through Grimsby and Beamsville wine country.
+From Fusion’s Dundas (Hamilton-area) office at 64 Hatt Street, St. Catharines is about 45 minutes south on the QEW.
+We exit at Geneva Street for the downtown commercial district, at Glendale Avenue for the GM Propulsion Plant and the south-end industrial belt, or at St. David’s Road for the Brock University campus on the escarpment.
+The QEW runs straight through Grimsby and Beamsville wine country to get there.
 Most issues resolve remotely; on-site is same-day.

 Get directions from Fusion’s Hamilton office to St. Catharines →